handpoint/doc/javascript/javascripttransactiontypes.md

 A Pre-Auth reversal allows the user to reverse a previous pre-auth operation.
 This operation reverts (if possible) a specific pre-auth identified with a transaction id.
 A pre-authorized transaction can be fully released, for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.

 A Pre-Auth reversal can be used to reverse a capture operation as well.
-When the preauthorization transaction is reversed, the withheld funds are released.
-But if it has been captured it cannot be reversed.

-When the capture is reverted, it returns to the previous state, that is, to preauthorization authorized and not captured ([CAPTURED](javascriptobjects.md#33) -> [AUTHORISED](javascriptobjects.md#33)).
-But it cannot be reversed if the Settlement has already been done.
+When the capture operation is reversed, the withheld funds are released.
+Reversing a capture operation can only be done before the funds are automatically settled at night.
+If a capture reversal is attempted after the funds have been moved, the operation will receive a decline.<br /><br />When the capture is reverted it returns to the previous state ([CAPTURED](javascriptobjects.md#33) -> [AUTHORISED](javascriptobjects.md#33)).

 **Parameters**